ImoutoHeaven/longnamefs-rs/README.md

 - `--unsafe-namefile-writes`: use non-transactional namefile updates (faster for many small files, but filename metadata may be lost or become inconsistent on crash).

 **v2 (xattr + index, incompatible with C/v1 backends)**
+- Uses the fuser adapter exclusively; the `--fuse-impl` switch is ignored for v2.
 - `--max-name-len`: maximum logical segment length accepted (default 1024; returns `ENAMETOOLONG`/`EINVAL` when exceeded).
 - `--index-sync`: `always` flush index on every mutation, `batch` (default) flushes when 128 pending changes or 5s elapsed, `off` disables background flush (index rebuild will recover).